ambermitt/PythonBugs/README.txt

 The goal is to uncover every square that doesn't contain a mine.

-When the main() from this file is run, it should successfully output just the underlying board for a game of minesweeper.
+When the main() from this file is run, it should successfully output just the underlying board for a game of Minesweeper.

 Sample output (mine locations will be randomized):
 1 X 2 X 1 0 0 0 1 1 2 X 1 0 0 0 0 0 0 0